ttrulock1/Readmegenerator/README.md

 NODE README GENERATOR

 This is the Updated README GENERATOR (2.0) developed by Todd Trulock.
 Everything has been corrected and detailed below, while also describing features.
+The video demonstrating everything working can be found at https://youtu.be/VsHNrjuvDbI.

 HOW THE README GENERATOR WORKS: